Undergraduate Catalog

 Andrew Fry.
 Assistant professor of mathematics.
 Combinatorics, Moduli Spaces, Tropical Geometry.
 PhD 2021, MS 2019 Colorado State University.
 BS 2015 Western Oregon University.

 Kristin Fujie.
-Associate professor of English and department chair.
+Associate professor of English.
 19th- and 20th-Century American Literature, Modernism.
 PhD 2010, BA 1997 University of California at Berkeley.

 Benjamin Gaskins.
 Associate professor of political science.
 American politics, public opinion, media and politics, religion and politics.
 PhD 2011, MS 2008 Florida State University.
 BA 2006 Furman University.

 Leah Gilbert.
-Associate professor of political science and department chair.
+Associate professor of political science.
 Comparative politics, democratization, and Russian politics.
 PhD 2012, MA 2007 Georgetown University.
 BA 2002, St. Olaf College.

 Daena J. Goldsmith.
-Associate dean of the College of Arts and Sciences, professor of rhetoric and media studies.
-Social media, health communication, gender.
+Professor of health studies.
+Health communication.
 PhD 1990, MA 1988 University of Washington.
 BS 1986 Lewis & Clark College.

 Jean-Philippe Gourdine.
 Assistant professor of chemistry.
 Structural & Metabolic Biochemistry, Glycobiology & Human Microbiome.
 PhD 2006, MS 2002, BSc 2000, Université des Antilles et de la Guyane, Pointe-à-Pitre, Guadeloupe (French West Indies).